zhaxoph/Cypress-API-testing/README.md

 This is a Javascript project using [Cypress](https://www.cypress.io) and [GraphQL](https://graphql.org)

-This project uses as well [Cypress.api calls](https://github.com/filiphric/cypress-plugin-api) all the credits to the author.
+This project uses as well [Cypress.api calls](https://github.com/filiphric/cypress-plugin-api) all the credit to the [author](https://github.com/filiphric).

 ## Getting Started